neirzhei/ScreenScribe/Readme.md

 ## Potential Improvements

-- **Two-way Communication:** User being able to reply to the companion's commentaries.
+- **Two-way Communication:** User being able to reply to the ScreenScribe's commentaries.

-- **Conversational Memory:** A short-term memory system, allowing the companion to recall the last few interactions.
+- **Conversational Memory:** A short-term memory system, allowing ScreenScribe to recall the last few interactions.
 This will make its comments more contextually relevant, natural, and engaging over time.

 - **GPU Acceleration:** Significantly reduce the time from screenshot to spoken comment.

 - **Cross-Platform Support:** Re-engineer the screen capture and audio playback modules to be compatible with Windows and macOS, making the companion OS-Independent.